TeezlWeezl/understanding-typescript/s07_generics/README.md

 ### Built-in Generics & What are Generics?

+A generic type is a type which is kind of connected with some other type and is really flexible regarding which exact type that other type is.

 ```ts
 const names: Array<string> = ['Max', 'Manuel']; // same as string[]
 names[0].split(' ');